 - Westpac Bank: appointed provider.

 - Investec: appointed provider

 We also work with all major South African banks to see to it that your emigration from South Africa is a smooth ride.
-And with a 100% success rate in providing more than 60 000 clients in 105 countries – you know that finglobal.com has ticked all the necessary boxes.
+And with a 100% success rate in providing thousands of clients in over 105 countries – you know that finglobal.com has ticked all the necessary boxes.